How do I know if I have a good case?

 Why should I choose Dermot McNamara & Company?

 We are a firm of Solicitors with more than twenty five years experience in dealing with personal injury claims.
 Your claim will be handled by a qualified Solicitor (not a Legal Executive or other support staff) and we are regulated by the Incorporated Law Society of Ireland.
-We are one of a small number firms of Solicitors in Ireland who have been awarded the ISO 9001: 2008 Quality Mark which is independent proof of the quality and efficiency of the service that we provide in compensation claims.
+We have been awarded Q6000 Quality Mark which is independent proof of the quality and efficiency of the service that we provide in compensation claims.

 Types of Claims